Jason-Turan0/nerd-dinner/README.md

         1. Will deploy database, web application, and API
     2. Release build that will deploy to Production.
     3. Release builds should be versioned with build number and GIT revision number
+    4. No passwords should be stored in source control

 4. Should have unit tests for business layer of application and database integration tests using local or in memory database

 5. Logging should be captured on the file system